 Children need to be told by the adults in their lives that caring for your teeth and gums is just as important as washing your hands.
 Also, nothing works better than setting a good example by practicing good oral care yourself.

 Why is this so important for your kids?
 Because the added bonus of good oral health is a beautiful smile.
-The real benefit of good oral care is preventing cavities that can be both painful and cause early tooth loss.
-Proper care also prevents gum disease that can cause eventual tooth loss, bad breath, and can even be the beginning of other serious health problems.
+The real benefit of good oral care is preventing cavities and establishing great life-long habits.
+Proper care also helps prevent bad breath and tartar build-up.

 To get kids into the habit of daily flossing as part of a good oral care routine, parents need to make flossing fun and easy.
 Some kids complain, “Flossing hurts my gums,” but that need not be the case.
 Kid-friendly flossers are designed for children’s small mouths and sensitive gums.
 Using age-appropriate products can help young children have a positive association with oral health and get them accustomed to daily flossing.

 Here are some other tips for parents to help teach good oral care habits:

 Children should brush their teeth twice a day and floss daily, so try keeping track of your child's brushing on a calendar by the sink with gold stars.
 If there are two stars for each day at the end of the week, play their favorite game on Friday night as a special prize.

 At night, get together in the bathroom to brush your teeth for the recommended two minutes.
 Play your favorite song (which is usually around two minutes) and brush together for the duration of the song.

 Let your children choose different kinds of fluoride toothpaste, toothbrushes and floss to keep in the bathroom so that they can have options each time they brush.